-WHEREAS, on December 18, 2020, the CapMetro Board via Resolution No. AI-2020-1399 approved the initial ATP Board Members, including the appointment of CapMetro Board Member Eric Stratton, R.N., to serve as CapMetro's representative on the ATP Board and the Board wants to thank him for his service since that time; and
+WHEREAS, on December 18, 2020, the CapMetro Board via Resolution No. Al-2020-1399 approved the initial ATP Board Members, including the appointment of CapMetro Board Member Eric Stratton, R.N., to serve as CapMetro's representative on the ATP Board and the Board wants to thank him for his service since that time; and

-WHEREAS, Board Member Stratton expressed his intent to resign from the ATP Board effective ; Board Member Stratton will continue his service as a CapMetro Board Member.

-NOW, THEREFORE, BE IT RESOLVED that the Capital Metro Transportation Authority Board of Directors herby appoints Board Member to serve as Capital Metro's representative on the Austin Transit Partnership Board of Directors, effective .
+WHEREAS, Board Member Stratton expressed his intent to resign from the ATP Board effective; Board Member Stratton will continue his service as a CapMetro Board Member. t the Capital Metro Transportation Authority Board of Directors herb to serve as Capital Metro's representative on the Austin Transit Partnership Board of Directors, effective above, reside outside the Capital Metro Capital Metro Board's representative on the ATP Board, as identified of Service Area or reside outside the city of Austin, Texas, the Capital and requirement of the ATP Articles of Incorporation for this representative to serve on the ATP Board.

+Board of Directors Item #: AI-2022-418 Agenda Date: 7/25/2022 Secretary of the Board Leslie Pool Date:

+Item #: AI-2022-482

-Finance, Audit and Administration Committee Agenda Date: 7/25/2022
+Finance, Audit and Administration Committee

+Agenda Date: 7/25/2022